cjfuller/envless/README.md

-# envless: a python utility for running scripts with dependencies declared inline.
+# envless: a python utility for running scripts with dependencies declared inline

 Python scripts are great and useful, but for simple tasks that require a dependency or two, it can be annoying to manage virtualenvs.
 This is especially